 - d) The Nomination and Remuneration Committee shall specify the necessary conditions that ensure the independence of the Director, which shall include, at a minimum, the following conditions: - 1.
 He/she shall be a natural person. - 2.
 He/she has not been employed by the Bank or any of its subsidiaries or worked as a consultant to the Bank or to any of its subsidiaries in the three years preceding the date of his/her nomination. - 3.
-He/she is not a relative up to the second degree of any of the other members of the Board or any member of board c) Ensure the availability of policies, plans and procedures for of directors/management committees of the Bank's subsidiaries or any of the Bank's Major Shareholders. - 4.
+He/she is not a relative up to the second degree of any of of directors/management committees of the Bank's subsidiaries or any of the Bank's Major Shareholders. - 4.
 He/she is not a relative of any of the Senior Executive Management members of the Bank or any of the senior executive management members of any of the subsidiaries of the Bank up to the second degree and is not a relative to the Chief Executive Officer up to the third degree. - 5.
 He/she is not a partner or employee of the External Auditor of the Bank, or has been such a partner or employee during the past three years preceding the date of his/her nomination. - 6.
 He/she is not a Major Shareholder in the Bank or an associate of a Major Shareholder in the Bank, nor should his shareholding constitute, along with his associate shareholder, a major shareholding, nor is he a major shareholder of one any of the Bank's subsidiaries. - 7.
-He/she has not been a member of the Board of Directors f) Taking into account Article (9/c) of this Code, the Board, upon of the Bank or any of its subsidiaries or their management the recommendation of the Nomination and Remuneration committee for more than eight combined years for Committee, shall approve the appointment, resignation the aforementioned memberships, and if any member or termination of service of the Chief Executive Officer, the has lost his/her independence pursuant to this item, Head of the Internal Audit Division and the Heads of the the Bank has the right to follow a cooling-off period Compliance Division and the Risk Management Division. of at least four consecutive years and in the event Approve and continuously monitor the implementation g) of having sufficient justifications, obtain the Central of a risk management strategy including the Bank's risk Bank of Jordan no-objection to consider him/her as an tolerance/appetite and ensure that the Bank is not exposed independent member. - 8.
+He/she has not been a member of the Board of Directors of the Bank or any of its subsidiaries or their management committee for more than eight combined years for the aforementioned memberships, and if any member has lost his/her independence pursuant to this item, the Bank has the right to follow a cooling-off period of at least four consecutive years and in the event of having sufficient justifications, obtain the Central Bank of Jordan no-objection to consider him/her as an independent member. - 8.
 Neither he/she nor his/her spouse or any of his relatives of the first degree, or through any other company in which he/she is a board member or owner or a major shareholder or a senior executive management member, have obtained credit facilities from the Bank in excess of 5% of the Bank's regulatory share capital, nor is a guarantor of a facility in an amount in excess of the said percentage. - The Board shall have the right, if it deems it necessary and for clear and specific justifications, to appoint a consultant, which shall be within the tasks scope consistent with the nature of the consultant's work, and shall not include supervisory or executive tasks in any way, and shall be within a specific timeframe and shall not negatively affect the Board's role of overseeing the Bank's business in line with its responsibilities as stipulated in the legislations, including the Banking Law.
 The Central Bank of Jordan's no-objection should be obtained for this appointment.

-Article (5): The Board of Directors' Responsibilities First: The Board of Directors shall:
+Article (5): The Board of Directors' Responsibilities

+First: The Board of Directors shall: